pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-11/index.md

 We also introduced a new command that allows you to remove permissions to a Power Apps app.

-Thanks to that you may for example remove permissions of a specific user for a specific app by simply:
+Thanks to that, you may for example remove permissions of a specific user for a specific app by running:

 ```sh
 m365 pa app permission remove --appName bc9f0a7e-53df-46af-b669-5888bb2f63d0 --userName john.doe@contoso.com